 Types of information bias

-- Measurement bias: any systematic error that occurs when measuring the outcome
+- Measurement bias: any systematic error that occurs when measuring the exposure or outcome

 Reporting bias: a distortion of the information from research due to the selective disclosure or suppression of information by the individuals involved in the study